appsody/website/content/docs/installing/installing-appsody.md

 ## Requirements

 Appsody depends on Docker so ensure that you have [Docker](https://docs.docker.com/get-started/) installed and the Docker daemon is running on your system.
+Prerequisites specific to each operating system are provided within the links in the following section.

 ## Using installers